freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --distractors--

-(A) To create rounded corners
+To create rounded corners

 ---

-(B) The property is used to align elements to either the left or the right of their container.
+opacity

 ---

-(C) To center vertically
+To center vertically

 #### --answer--

-(B) The property is used to align elements to either the left or the right of their container.
+The property is used to align elements to either the left or the right of their container.

 ### --question--